 There are many ways you can learn to cope with excessive sweating.
 Of those who have hyperhidrosis, 97% try multiple different methods to prevent or reduce sweating, including:

 But these aren't permanent fixes or treatments for hyperhidrosis – they're just ways to cope without trying to improve the situation.
-There are many treatments and products designed to help with excessive sweating; let's dive into what your treatment options are and how much they cost.
+There are many treatments and products designed to help with excessive sweating so let's dive into your treatment options.

 If you decide on medical intervention to treat your hyperhidrosis, your doctor might decide to provide the following to help reduce sweating: